SakshiN02/SakshiNarwadiya/README.md

 # 💫 About Me:
-<br> Hi, I’m @Susie<br>👀 I’m interested in data science, visualizations and analytics<br>🌱 I’m currently learning AI<br>💞️ I’m looking to collaborate on data analysis and related projects<br>📫 How to reach me - dhakadsakshi0051@gmail.com<br>⚡ Fun fact: I see patterns where others see noise- turning data chaos into clarity, one analysis at a time.<br>
+<br> Hi, I’m @SakshiN<br>👀 I’m interested in data science, visualizations and analytics<br>🌱 I’m currently learning AI<br>💞️ I’m looking to collaborate on data analysis and related projects<br>📫 How to reach me - dhakadsakshi0051@gmail.com<br>⚡ Fun fact: I see patterns where others see noise- turning data chaos into clarity, one analysis at a time.<br>